 Summary of Use during Lactation

 Administration of nitrofurantoin directly to infants under 1 month of age and in those with G-6-PD deficiency is contraindicated because of potential hemolysis in these infants.
 However, the time of greatest risk for hemolysis in fullterm newborns without G-6-PD deficiency might be as short as 8 days after birth.
-Nitrofurantoin doses in milk are low and it can be used while breastfeeding older infants, but it is best to avoid it in infants under 1 month of age and those with G-6-PD deficiency of any age.
+Nitrofurantoin doses in milk are low and it can be used while breastfeeding older infants, but alternate drugs are preferred in mothers of infants under 8 days of age, or infants with G-6-PD deficiency of any age.
 Observe infants for possible diarrhea.

 The time of the peak amounts in milk depends on the food taken with the drug and the dosage form of the drug.
 Rapid-release capsules of nitrofurantoin macrocrystals reach their peak milk levels either 1 to 2 hours after the dose with food or 4 hours after a high-fat meal.
 The sustained-release product (Macrobid) has not been studied, but probably has a delayed peak milk time that would be difficult to predict in an individual mother.